juanikitro/Sistema-de-Organizaciones-de-Accion-Comunitaria/README.md

 ## Why?

 This is my bigger real project.
-The goal is to create a system that will help "Direccion General de Relaciones con la comunidad" to organize the actions of the community.
+The goal was to create a system that will help "General Directorate of Community Relations" to organize the actions of the community.

-This is my first and my lastest Django project.
+This is my first and my last Django project for the moment.

-I want to public it because I enjoy doing it and I don't work more for the government.
+I want to public it because I enjoied a lot doing it and I am not working more for the government, so I can, but you can't view the deployed version because is private.

 ## Images